aayushrh/BattleCode-Java/README.txt

   RobotInfo[] senseNearbyRobots(char team, int raidus):
       returns a list of robots that is on the specified team and in a certain radius (doesnt work if radius is more that vision raidus)

+  void log(String str):
+      print the string with your bot's ID and classification

 HQ: